databendlabs/databend-docs/docs/databend/90-contributing/02-good-pr.md

 4. If you have added code that should be tested, add unit tests.
 5. Verify and ensure that the test suites passes, `make test`.
 6. Make sure your code passes both linters, `make lint`.
-7. Change the status to “Ready for review”.
+7. Change the status to "Ready for review".
 8. Watch out the replies from the `@mergify`, she will be your guide.

 ### PR Title